 VW plans EV battery gigafactory

-The EV revolution in Sweden
+The EV Revolution in Sweden

-In 2019 Sweden had the third largest market share in Europe for newly registered EVs.
-5.1% of all battery-electric vehicles (BEVs) and 8% of all plug-in hybrid electric vehicles (PHEVs) in Europe were registered in Sweden.
+In 2019 Sweden had the third-largest market share in Europe for newly registered EVs.
+5.1% of all battery-electric vehicles (BEVs) and 8% of all plugin hybrid electric vehicles (PHEVs) in Europe were reported in Sweden.
 According to Clean Technica (April 2021), the Tesla Model 3 dominates the Swedish EV market, with Tesla commanding 27% of the market share.
 The Kia Niro came in second with 16.5% of the market.
 The Polestar 2 had a secure but small lead over the Nissan LEAF (430 vs. 393).
 Polestar, the Swedish electric performance carmaker, is poised to capitalize on the growth of the EV market.
 It shows great ambition with plans to build the greenest car the world has ever seen.

 Bee Charging Solutions (formerly Clever Sweden) is a regional energy company-owned business with one of Sweden’s largest EV charging networks.
 It has more than 2,000 public charging points and an estimated market share of 20%.
 Statkraft is Europe’s largest generator of renewable energy.
-Bee will merge with Statkraft’s Swedish charging station business Grön Kontakt under the name Mer Sweden AB.
+Bee will merge with Statkraft’s Swedish charging station business Grön Kontakt under Mer Sweden AB.
 The move is in preparation for Sweden’s impending EV boom.
 Staktkraft said it would invest SEK 508 million (EUR 49 million) in Polestar to expand its presence in the global EV sector.
 Swedish electric car owners have the option of a bonus-malus.
 Under this system, EV buyers are eligible for a grant of up to SEK 60,000 (EUR 6,000).

 The bigger picture